 “OS X was easy to install and rock-solid in tests: We never experienced a system crash,” he writes.
 “That’s not to say that applications didn’t crash, but when they did, they didn’t bring down the entire system.
 Apple has layered its proprietary interface on top of the Darwin foundation to give Mac OS X a Mac look and feel — most of the time.
 Unix is directly available via the Terminal application, which gives users command-line access to a full-blown Unix system.
 Apple also includes such Unix stalwarts as the Apache 1.3 Web server, sendmail, Tcl, Perl and OpenSSL.”

 Cliff Joseph of the

 UK Independent News finds OS X worth the wait.
 He says the “good news” is that “it really is shaping up to be an impressive operating system, and a worthy successor to the ‘classic’ Mac OS that Mac users are so fond of.”
 The “bad news” is that (you guessed it) “it still isn’t finished.”

 “Switching over to OS X may still be a bit of a shock for long-time Mac users, but the new operating system is full of so many clever little touches that exploring it can be pretty good fun,” Joseph says.
 “The real question is not whether Mac users will want to make the switch, but when.”

 By the way, John Siracus of ArsTechnica, “the PC enthusiast’s resource,” has a

-that looks at the history of Mac OS X. The writer has been following the operating system since its second developer release.
+seven-part series that looks at the history of Mac OS X. The writer has been following the operating system since its second developer release.
 His series covers Mac OS X and offers a pretty good mini-manual for using it.